 A cut is made in the skin of the scrotum over the testicle.
-The sac around the testicle is opened releasing the fluid.
-The sac is then either inverted (Jaboulay's Repair) or bunched up with stitches (Lord's Repair).
-If the sac is very large or thick some of it may be removed.
+The cyst is carefully dissected away from the testicle.
 The scrotum is then sewn up again.
 Dissolving stitches are usually used.

 What should I expect after my operation?